taliaqaiser1/tswd-portfolio/critique-by-design.md

 4. Try adding more cities to the visualizations
 5. The line charts imply that it is time-series data so maybe try something else.

+## Step Five: Build your Solution

+After taking into account the feedback I got from my critiques, I searched for more data and found the original dataset.
+I then subsetted the dataset to display the top 8 cities in terms of all Bowling, Batting, and the number of wickets taken by the players from that city.

+The visualization then gave a robust idea as to how the cities can be seen on different dimensions and can be compared.
+No one city pops up as the best one but we can see interesting patterns across the cities for comparison.

+<div class="flourish-embed flourish-chart" data-src="visualisation/15077785"><script src="https://public.flourish.studio/resources/embed.js"></script></div>